UN Adopts Resolution Urging Equitable Access To Vaccines - UrduPoint

 It was the second resolution on the pandemic passed by the council since it began a year ago.

+"Voting for vaccine equity is important and we appreciate that," said World Health Organization director-general Tedros Adhanom Ghebreyesus, in welcoming the vote.

-In a rare gesture, it was co-sponsored by all 15 members of the council, diplomats said.
+"But the concrete steps should be taken, and waive IP to increase production, coverage of vaccine and get rid of this virus as soon as possible," he told reporters, saying: "The UNSC can do it if there is political will."
+In a rare gesture, the resolution was co-sponsored by all 15 members of the council, diplomats said.

 "We are all facing the same threat, the same pandemic and international cooperation and multilateral action is needed," one diplomat said on condition of anonymity.